megumi-mori/SimplyFire-beta/docs/source/workflow/evoked_amplitude.rst

 ``Limit x-axis for analysis to:  `` parameter to ``Visible window`` and adjust the plot so that the artefact are outside of the visible window.

-Alternatively, set the ``Limit x-axis for analysis to:  `` parameter to ``Defined range  `` and enter the lower and upper x-axis limits for the analysis.
+Alternatively, set the :gluilabel:`Limit x-axis for analysis to:` parameter to ``Defined range  `` and enter the lower and upper x-axis limits for the analysis.

 Click on ``Calculate Min/Max  `` button.